rufengsuixing/luci-app-adguardhome/README.md

  - db database not support filesystem which not support mmap such as jffs2 and data-stk-oo,please modify work dir,if jffs2 is found,will auto ln (soft link)the dbs to /tmp ,will lost dns database after reboot
  - AdGuardhome not support ipset,when we use ipset ,it can`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>
  https://github.com/AdguardTeam/AdGuardHome/issues/1191<br>
- - openwrt 19 found enable flag is reversed, need more information
 #### pic
 example in zh-cn:<br>
 ![Screenshot_2019-12-06 newifi-d1-home - 基础设置 - LuCI](https://user-images.githubusercontent.com/22387141/70305470-74372a00-183f-11ea-80fd-6fd96262c789.png)